csugda/Altair/Project Altair.md

     * If a tower is placed on a tile that tile's node becomes impassable to enemies.
   * How it works
     * The pathing map can be a bi-directional graph consisting of all of the tiles that do not have a tower on them.
-    * pathing can be achieved with a simple search algorithm.
+    * Pathing can be achieved with a simple search algorithm.
       * At the moment A* looks like the best solution.
     * The map will be between 5 and 15 tiles wide, and between 10 and 20 tiles tall.